MaybeShewill-CV/mortred_model_server/README.md

 ./mobilenetv2_classification_server.out ../conf/server/classification/mobilenetv2/mobilenetv2_server_config.ini
 ```

-Model service will be start at `http://localhost:8091` with 4 instance worker waiting to serve.
-A demo python client was supplied here to test the service simply do
+Model service will be start at `http://localhost:8091` with 4 workers waiting to serve.
+A demo python client was supplied to test the service

 ```bash
 cd $PROJECT_ROOT_DIR/scripts